freon4dsl/Freon4dsl/README.md

 * *packages/meta/src/validatordef*: source code that generates code from a validator definition (*.valid*) file.
 * *packages/samples/*: source code for a number of sample languages.
 * *packages/server*: source code for a minimalistic model-server used for demonstration purposes.
-* *packages/webapp-lib*: source code for the web-application used for all generated languages.
+* *packages/weblib-*: source code for the web-application used for all generated languages.
+* *packages/webapp-smui/*: source code for the old web app including one language.
-* *packages/webapp-starter/*: source code for web app including one language.
+* *packages/webapp-flowbite/*: source code for new web app using flowbite including one language.
   This package import the `webapp-lib` for the full web app and one language from `samples` to be used in the webapp.
 * _/*_: the usual suspects.